AndreaN33/EECS301-Lab1/README.md

 A PDF version of the report must also be submitted to **Canvas**.
 Most Markdown editors can export or print PDFs directly (although some editors have rendering issues).
 If using the MarkdownViewer++ plugin for Notepad++, then this document [MarkdownViewer++ Workaround](Lab2-Guide/NPP-PDF-Workaround.md) has the instructions needed to create PDFs with images properly rendered.

+### Lab 1 Requirements

+* Name, E-mail, Team #, and GitHub username
+* Quartus License Setup Screen Shot (from the [Assignment Details](#assignment-details) above)
+* A Markdown formatted table showing the display letters for each button combination (16 total)
+* Quartus compiler result screen shot showing no errors for the Frustration code
+* ModelSim simulation waveform screen shot

 ## GitHub Usage